-The extent of land use activity in all coastal catchments has been summarised by a catchment disturbance index, which ranges from very low disturbance (5) to very high (1).
-The index was derived for the NSW Monitoring, Evaluation and Reporting Strategy 2010–2015 (DECC 2010, Roper et al 2011), and contains pre- and post-European pollution levels modelled using the NSW Government’s Coastal Eutrophication Risk Assessment Tool.
+The extent of land-use activity in all coastal catchments has been summarised by a catchment disturbance index, which ranges from very low (5) to very high (1) disturbance.
+The index was derived for the NSW Monitoring, Evaluation and Reporting Strategy 2010–2015 ( ; ), and contains pre- and post-European pollution levels modelled using the NSW Government’s Coastal Eutrophication Risk Assessment Tool.

-The sensitivity of estuaries to impacts resulting from land use intensification varies due to the type of estuary, likelihood of intensification and pollutant removal efficiency (Roper et al 2011).
-There are 93 estuaries identified as sensitive to impacts from land use (OEH 2017) including:
+The sensitivity of estuaries to impacts resulting from land-use intensification varies according to the type of estuary, the likelihood of intensification and pollutant removal efficiency ( ).
+There are 93 estuaries identified as sensitive to impacts from land use ( ) including:

-- In the north region 44–45% of estuaries are situated in areas with the highest population density and nutrient export from runoff and overflows.
-This region has the greatest hydrological modification of estuary function.
+- 25 in the northern region, 44–45% of estuaries are situated in areas with the highest population density and nutrient export from runoff and overflows.
+The region has the greatest hydrological modification of estuary function.

 |Population increase (>20%)||20||55||36%|

 |Population increase (>20%)||4||40||10%|